hookdeck/chargebee-demo/README.md

 npm run connections:upsert:prod
 ```

-This configures Hookdeck to forward webhooks to your production server URL (specified in `PROD_DESTINATION_URL`).
+This configures the Event Gateway to forward webhooks to your production server URL (specified in `PROD_DESTINATION_URL`).

 ## Development